annotation/text-fabric/docs/index.md

     Hence, my implementation of Text-Fabric search has been done from the ground up, and uses a strategy that is very different from Ulrik's MQL search engine.

+    In version 7, the idea of co-creation becomes fully tangible: Text-Fabric does not only work with a few curated corpora, but it allows you to add your own data in seamless way.
+    So you when you do research, you have the fruits of many people's work at your finger tips.

     [Dirk Roorda](https://dans.knaw.nl/en/about/organisation-and-policy/staff/roorda?set_language=en)